toricls/github-codebuild-integration/README.md

     --create-bucket-configuration LocationConstraint=$AWS_DEFAULT_REGION
 ```

-_**NOTE: If you plan installing github-codebuild-integration into multiple AWS regions, you may create an S3 bucket for each AWS region.**_
+_**NOTE: If you plan installing gci into multiple AWS regions, you may create an S3 bucket for each AWS region.**_

 ### Per-Project Resources